Kia kaha: Usage

 The phrase is used in several different contexts.
 It is a term of comfort or solace (an equivalent of be strong – my thoughts are with you), or (less often) it can serve a similar function to 'kia ora' – an interjection during a speech to indicate support or approval (similar to hear! hear!).
 It is sometimes seen used as a valediction at the bottom of messages.

-Kia kaha in popular culture
+In popular culture

 In the media

 The phrase "Kia kaha" is prominently used in New Zealand's most famous military song, the Marching Song of the 28th Māori Battalion.
 The phrase has been used for the title of a song by Split Enz and a book, Kia Kaha: New Zealand in the Second World War by historian John Crawford.
 Other songs to use Kia kaha as part of their titles include "Kia Kaha Nga Iwi" (Be strong, o tribes), by Ngoi Pewhairangi.

-In Athletics
+In athletics

-Steven Adams, starting center for the Oklahoma City Thunder wears Kia Kaha on the back of his jersey, as a part of the 2019-2020 NBA season restart.
+Steven Adams, starting centre for the Oklahoma City Thunder wears Kia Kaha on the back of his jersey, as a part of the 2019–2020 NBA season restart.